 - Shake well before using.
 Spritz on itchy skin 3-4 times a day.

 Internal Herbal Support for Itchy Dogs

 While I’ve got a better plan for external relief for our dog’s itchy skin, I still need to approach her itchy skin issue from an internal perspective as well.

-Seeing how I have no books on herbs for animals (or books on aromatherapy for animals), I headed over to the Herbal Academy to see if they had anything to say on the subject of itchy skin in dogs.
-What I found was their post, An Introduction to Canine Herbalism, which has a recipe specific to dogs with itchy skin.
-You basically make an herb blend of specific dried culinary herbs and sprinkle a small amount over their food each day.
+Seeing that I have no books on herbs for animals (or on aromatherapy for animals), I headed to the Herbal Academy to see if they had anything to say about itchy skin in dogs.
+I found their post, An Introduction to Canine Herbalism, which has a recipe for dogs with itchy skin.
+You make an herb blend of specific dried culinary herbs and sprinkle a small amount over their food daily.
 The amount you use will be based on your dog’s size.
 You do this for three weeks before taking a three-week break (one round).
-You then repeat the whole process again, for 3 rounds total.
-Since I have all of these herbs on hand, I’ll definitely be implementing this into our natural protocol over the next few months to see if it provides her with some relief.
+You then repeat the whole process, for 3 rounds total.
+Since I have all these herbs on hand, I’ll definitely implement this into our natural protocol over the next few months to see if it provides her with some relief.

 This post was underwritten by Plant Therapy.
 All opinions are mine.
 Plant Therapy offers 100%, pure, undiluted essential oils sourced from some of the top essential oil suppliers in the world.
 They have single oils and synergy blends as well as a line of synergy blends specific to children.
 Not only do they offer high-quality essential oils, but they also offer carrier oils, hydrosols, and other essential oil accessories to help you keep yourself and your home naturally healthy.